 TS605 (TS223) • Theology and Contemporary Culture.
-This course explores the relation between evangelical theology and contemporary culture.
+This course explores the relationship between evangelical theology and contemporary culture.
 Special attention is placed on the theological interpretation of "postmodernity" in its various expressions in culture, including philosophy, art, cinema, literature, and music.
-These expressions will be analyzed to develop appropriate apologetic engagements of post-modern culture.
+These expressions will be analyzed to develop appropriate apologetic engagements of postmodern culture.
 St. Paul prerequisite: TS501.
 Four hours.